Universe-89/Citi-Bike/README.md

 orchestration, taking into account that you have already set up a GCP account.

 You can run Airflow locally using docker-compose.
 Before running it, please make sure you have at least 5 GB of free RAM.
-Alternatively, you can launch Airflow on a virtual machine in GCP (in this case, please refer to [this video](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=16)).
+Alternatively, you can launch Airflow on a virtual machine in GCP

 #### Setup
 Go to the [airflow](airflow) subdirectory: here you can find the [Dockerfile](airflow/Dockerfile) and the lightweight version